 How to Clean the Camera Sensor, Automatically and Manually

-We learned what a dust spot looks like, how it gets inside our camera, and how to detect it.
-Now it is the time to learn how we can get rid of it!
+Previously, I discussed what a dust spot looks like, how it gets inside our camera, and how to detect it.
+Here is the link: Now it is the time to learn how we can get rid of it!
 This article is mainly about how to clean the camera sensor.
-There are several different ways to clean the camera sensor, and I am going to discuss three methods, which are very popular.
+There are several different ways to clean the camera sensor, and I will discuss three very popular methods.

 Disclaimer: In sever dusty sensor cases that none of these methods help, you need to send out the camera to a camera repair shop for cleaning professionally.

 Most new DSLR and Mirrorless cameras come with some sort of “Sensor Cleaning” function.
 Although camera manufacturers use different terms for this function, but more or less it is the same technology.